 An Accessory Dwelling Unit is an additional dwelling unit on a lot that is typically smaller (hence “accessory”) to the main home.
 They are commonly built within an existing home (such as a basement or an addition), above a garage or often as a freestanding small dwelling unit.
 While Champaign used to allow these types of units many years ago as many old carriage garages were converted, today they are prohibited.
 Many communities across the country are now allowing Accessory Dwelling Units as one tool to provide more housing in their community and give homeowners more options for their property.

 In the summer of 2021, Champaign staff began researching ADU ordinances and launched a community survey which generated over 1,500 responses.
 The results of the survey can be viewed here.

 The survey results were presented to the Champaign City Council at their Study Session meeting on Tuesday, November 23, 2021.
 At the meeting, the Council directed city staff to begin drafting zoning and building code amendments to allow Accessory Dwelling Units.
 You can view the November 23rd City Council meeting here and review the staff report for that meeting here.

 Proposed ADU Ordinance

 Draft amendments to the Zoning Ordinance that would allow ADU’s have been prepared and will be considered by the Champaign Plan Commission and City Council in June.
 Learn more about the proposal by viewing this short video and reviewing the ADU Ordinance language.
 You may offer comment via email at [email protected].
 The public hearing with the Plan Commission will be held on Wednesday, June 1, 2022, at 4:00 p.m. in the Council Chambers at 102 N. Neil Street.
+You can review the report here.
 The Plan Commission will make a recommendation to City Council.
 That meeting is expected to take place on June 21, 2022.

 What is Incremental Development?